Healthcare in Ethiopia: History

 According to the head of the World Bank's Global HIV/AIDS Program, in 2007 Ethiopia had only 1 medical doctor per 100,000 people.
 However, the World Health Organization in its 2006 World Health Report gives a figure of 1936 physicians (for 2003), which is about 2.6 per 100,000.
 There were 119 hospitals (12 in Addis Ababa alone) and 412 health centers in Ethiopia in 2005.
-Globalization is said to affect the country, with many educated professionals leaving Ethiopia for a better economic opportunity in better-developed countries.
+Globalization and low salaries negatively affect the country, with many educated professionals leaving Ethiopia for a better economic opportunity in better-developed countries.

 Ethiopia's main health problems are said to be communicable diseases caused by poor sanitation and malnutrition.
 These problems are exacerbated by the shortage of trained manpower and health facilities.
-Ethiopia has a relatively low average life expectancy of 62/65 years in 2012.
+Ethiopia had a relatively low average life expectancy of 62/65 years in 2012.
 Only 20 percent of children nationwide have been immunized against all six vaccine-preventable diseases: tuberculosis, diphtheria, whooping cough, tetanus, polio, and measles.
 Rates of immunization are less than 3% of children in Afar and Somali Regions and less than 20% in Amhara, Benishangul-Gumuz, and Gambela.
-In contrast, almost 70% of children have received all vaccinations in Addis Ababa and 43%in Dire Dawa; children in urban areas were three times as likely to be fully immunized as children living in rural areas in 2008.
+In contrast, almost 70% of children have received all vaccinations in Addis Ababa and 43% in Dire Dawa; children in urban areas were three times as likely to be fully immunized as children living in rural areas in 2008.

+In 2019, a movement called Ethiopia Health Professionals Movement, (EHPM), a collective of doctors formed in 2019.
+They issued a 12 point list of demands to the government, asking for an increase in salaries, health insurance, transport support, and improved workplace conditions.
+After this request was ignored by the government, they began to go on strike.
+As of the 2020s, Ethiopia's healthcare workers are paid the lowest in East Africa, according to the World Bank.
+The Ethiopian government has declared the strikes illegal and cracked down, arresting many healthcare workers.
+Soaring inflation, the COVID-19 pandemic, and the two year Tigray War, have disrupted Ethiopia's already-strained healthcare industry.